 c) If the replay protection succeeds, compute AAD for this management frame, as specified in 11.4.4.3 (BIP AAD construction).
 For BIP-GMAC-128 and BIP-GMAC-256, an initialization vector for GMAC is constructed as the concatenation of address 2 from the MAC header of the MPDU and the 48-bit unsigned integer from the MME IPN field.

 d) Extract and save the received MIC value, and compute a verifier the AES-128-CMAC over the concatenation of (AAD || Management Frame Body || MME) with the MIC field masked to 0 in the MME.
-For BIP, the verifier is AES-128-CMAC; for BIP-CMAC-256, the integrity value is 128-bits and is computed using AES-256-CMAC; for BIP-GMAC-128, the verifier is AES-128-GMAC; and, for BIP-GMAC-256, the verifier is AES-256-GMAC.
+For BIP-CMAC-128, the verifier is AES-128-CMAC; for BIP-CMAC-256, the integrity value is 128-bits and is computed using AES-256-CMAC; for BIP-GMAC-128, the verifier is AES-128-GMAC; and, for BIP-GMAC-256, the verifier is AES-256-GMAC.
 If the result does not match the received MIC value, then the receiver shall discard the frame and increment the dot11RSNAStatsCMACICVErrors counter by 1.

 e) Update the replay counter for the IGTK identified by the MME Key ID field with the integer value of the MME IPN field.